alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

 Figure 26.
 LDBC BI Query3.
 :::

 This figure illustrates LDBC BI3 query.
 Given a `TagClass` and `Country`, this query aims to find all the `Forums` created in the given `Country`, containing at least one `Message` with `Tags` belonging directly to the given `TagClass`, and count the `Messages` by the `Forum` which contains them.

 The location of a `Forum` is identified by the location of the Forum’s moderator.
 Here comes another question, how to determine whether the forum contains a message directly related to the given `TagClass` or not?
 We assume that a message is contained by a forum if:

 - It replies a post contained by the forum
 - It replies a message contained by the forum

-Therefore, we can use `out(1..)`  path expand step in gremlin to find all the messages contained by a forum.
+Therefore, we can use `out(1..)`  path expand step in Gremlin to find all the messages contained by a forum.
 However, the infinite path length may lead to serious computation cost.
 Therefore, the upper bound of the path expand is set to 6.
 Then we can use another two `out('hasTag')` and `out('hasType')` step followed by the filter `has('name', TAGCLASS)` to determine whether the message has required tag or not.

 Assume the `Country's name = 'China'` and `TagClass's name = 'Song'`, we can write in GIE as: